-I always wanted to be a stay-at-home wife and liked the idea of being able to keep house, prepare meals, and run all the errands.
-But I always thought it was a far off dream way into the future for me.
+Ever since I could remember, I dreamed of becoming a stay-at-home wife.
+The idea of being able to keep house, prepare meals, and run all the errands appealed to me greatly.
+But I always thought of it as a far off dream, way into the future.
 Little did I know that God had my life planned out differently.

-When I say I am a stay-at-home wife (or a homemaker), some people are surprised.
-Some are even more amazed when I say I do not have kids, or plan on having any in the near immediate future.
-I find this funny since it was not too long ago it was acceptable and seen as a respected vocation (with or without children).
-Nowadays, women are encouraged to have a full-time career outside the home and climb up the corporate ladder.
-And I’m all for that!
-I encourage all women to grow and chase their goals.
+When I say I am a stay-at-home wife (or a homemaker), some people are surprised, and others are amazed when I say I do not have kids, or plan on having any in the near immediate future.
+I generally find this quite amusing, since not too long ago, it was seen as a respected vocation to be a homemaker (with or without children).

-Once I met my husband though, my goals ended up changing completely.
-I no longer desired of working towards building a career, but instead wanted to work towards creating and running my own home.
+Once I met my husband though, my goals changed completely.
+I no longer had this desire to work towards building a career.
+Instead, I wanted to work towards creating and running my own home.

 Why I Decided To Be A Stay-At-Home Wife